 Contact our support team for further help.

-Follow Dr. Mark Eckel at his Warp and Woof website, on Facebook, or Twitter.
+Follow Dr. Mark Eckel at his Warp and Woof website, on Facebook, Twitter or Linked In.
 Check out his latest two books I Just Need Time to Think: Reflective Study as Christian Practice and When the Lights Go Down: Movie Review as Christian Practice.

 Dr. Eckel is President of The Comenius Institute and Professor of Leadership, Education & Discipleship, Capital Seminary & Graduate School.
 Mark still teaches one high school class each week.
 He lives in Indianapolis, Indiana.